 Finding erythematous, friable tissue at the gum lines confirms the diagnosis of gingivitis.
 To detect early gingival disease, some dentists frequently measure the depth of the pocket around each tooth.
 Depths < 3 mm are normal; deeper pockets are at high risk of gingivitis and periodontitis.

 Simple gingivitis is controlled by proper oral hygiene with or without an antibacterial mouth rinse.
 Thorough scaling (professional cleaning with hand or ultrasonic instruments) should be done.
 If appropriate, poorly contoured restorations are reshaped or replaced and local irritants are removed.
 Excess gingiva, if present, can be excised.
-Drugs causing gingival hyperplasia should be stopped if possible; if not, improved home care and more frequent professional cleanings (at least every 3 mo) usually reduce the hyperplasia.
+Drugs causing gingival hyperplasia should be stopped if possible; if not, improved home care and more frequent professional cleanings (at least every 3 months) usually reduce the hyperplasia.
 Pregnancy tumors are excised.

 Pericoronitis treatment consists of